banterly91/Research-Project-2/README.md

 # Research-Project-2
-IPOP profiling results and source code of the implementations described in the paper
+IPOP profiling results and source code of the implementations described in the paper.

 Most of the code was not developed by me.
 I only introduced functionalities described in the paper and mentioned in comments in the source files.
 The original project repository can be found [here](https://github.com/ipop-project).
 The project homepage can be found [here](http://ipop-project.org/).